-Minimum requirement: Professional Translating Qualification or MA in Translation
+Minimum requirements: Professional translating qualifications or a Master’s degree in Translation